robbrody/Customer-Sales-Project/README.md

 ### Questions to Analyze

-To understand the data form this online retailer, I asked the following:
+To better understand the data from this online retailer, I explored the following questions:

 1. **What is the age of our customers?**
 2. **How many purchases are Loyalty Members making?**